 Director, Planning & Program Development

-Daniel Delfino administers the LIHTC program and manages the Planning and Program Development responsible for several rental development and supportive service programs throughout the state.
+Daniel Delfino is director of the planning and program development department that manages several statewide rental development, homeownership and supportive housing programs.
+In addition to program management, the department performs research and analysis of housing market dynamics throughout the state.
 Prior to joining AHFC in 2008, Daniel supervised a multi-site Money-Out team for Fidelity Investments in Salt Lake City.

 Daniel received a bachelor’s degree in economics from Portland State University and holds a master’s degree in economics from the University of New Mexico.